louboo/louboo/README.md

 - 👋 Hi, I’m @louboo
 - 👀 I’m interested in front-end development
-- 🌱 I’m currently learning javascript and API integration.
+- 🌱 I’m currently learning React/Javascript.
 - 💞️ I’m looking to collaborate on any fun and interesting projects!
 I'm really keen to learn new things 🐙
 - 📫 How to reach me ... instagram: @loucodes
                          linkedin: www.linkedin.com/in/loujones085